Recipes from our members

 These biscuits have been road-tested and approved by Barney; they keep in the fridge for up to 2 weeks they also freeze well.

 - 1 cup of rolled oats

 - 1 cup of self-raising flour

 - 2 small or 1 large carrot depending on size

 - Approximately ½ cup of water, just enough to make a stiff dough

 Method: I use the food processor

-Place on a baking sheet on baking paper and bake at 180c for approx. 12-15 minutes depending on size you make the biscuits
+- Place on a baking sheet on baking paper and bake at 180c for approx. 12-15 minutes depending on the size you make the biscuits